 Babies can also pick up oral thrush when they pass through their mothers’ vaginas during birth.
 The vagina often has small amounts of candida naturally.

 Children with weak immune systems are more likely to get oral thrush infections.
 But if your baby has thrush, it doesn’t necessarily mean she has a problem.

-If your child uses inhaled steroids, such as those used for asthma treatment, he’s more likely to develop oral thrush.
+If your child uses inhaled corticosteroids, like those used for asthma treatment, he’s more likely to develop oral thrush.

 Oral thrush doesn’t easily spread between children.